Resources While Kids are Home

 • Sequoia Elementary School, 1820 S. Armstrong Avenue, Fresno

-Families can pick up free Grab-and-Go meals for their kids, ages 18 and younger, through April 3rd, Monday–Friday, 11 a.m.–12:15 p.m.
+Families can pick up free Grab-and-Go meals for their kids, ages 18 and younger, through June 5th, Monday–Friday, 11 a.m.–12:15 p.m.
 No service during Spring Break or on Memorial Day.

 Children must be present to pick up meals.
 Children do not need to be part of Sanger Unified School District.